 - Home support: free of charge to you, i.e. trained Community Health Workers who will provide assistance with personal care and meal preparation for the patient, and provide a break (respite) for their caregiver.

 You must be registered by your doctor with the Northern Health Palliative Care Program and assessed by your local Home Health / Community Care Services before receiving these services.

 BC Palliative Care Benefits Program

 This is a provincial program that provides selected prescription and over the counter medications which may be needed to control your symptoms.
 Ask your doctor to register you for this program, if you are eligible.

 Compassionate care benefits are Federal Employment Insurance benefits that provide up to 26 weeks (6 months) of special benefits to specified family members who have to be away from work to care for, or provide support to, a seriously ill family member.
-Check Services Canada EI Compassionate Care Benefits website for who is eligible and for what forms need to be completed.
+Check the EI caregiving benefits and leave: What caregiving benefits offer website for who is eligible and for what forms need to be completed.

 Discuss your situation with your doctor.
 If applicable, she or he will:

 - Register you with NH Palliative Care Program